Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 I took the first weeks as adaptive time for me, it was my first time living alone and also abroad; I was living in Sham Shui Po, a very local neighbourhood where not everyone can speak english, so it was a bit tricky to have dinner around my accomodation.
 Luckily I met some local friends able to speak english, like the receptionist -Ken- which ended being a really good friend of mine, and also Derrick and James, two nice guys who were the baristas of the coffee bar in my accomodation.
 Every day I had the breakfast there and started the day talking about music taste, people, travelling or anything with them.

-{% cloudinary /assets/imgs/hk.webp alt="Hong Kong skyline from Victoria Peak" %}
+{% cloudinary /assets/imgs/hk.webp alt="Hong Kong skyline from Victoria Peak" title="Hong Kong skyline from Victoria Peak" %}

 During the first days, it was a bit strange to be alone in the other part of the world.
 It made me to think about a lot of things that we have in our daily routine that we don't realise how important they are.
 Your family, your house, your local food, your friends...
 But sometimes to keep growing is need to leave your comfort zone and start a leap into the void.
 In this void I found the friends who were going to go along with me during all this adventure: an italian girl, two spanish boys, a few dutch, some belgiums, one crazy austrian and a big group of germans.
 And damn, they filled that void with adventures, experiences and a really great time together, meeting them and discovering Hong Kong!